-- A Request for Appeal form must be submitted to the Vice Chancellor for Student Services on or before the date specified in the notice of decision.
-In addition to completing the Request for Appeal form, the student must write a letter stating the grounds for believing the decision to be erroneous or unfair.
-The request for an appeal must include one of the following reason(s): - Procedural error occurred - Insufficient evidence to support the violation(s) - Sanction(s) imposed were inappropriate - New evidence which was unavailable during the original review and which may have the potential to substantially impact the decision and/or sanction(s) - The Request for Appeal form and accompanying letter will be forwarded to the Chancellor, who reserves the right to assign the appeal to his/her designee. - The Chancellor, or his/her designee, may deny a request for an appeal. - If an appeal is granted, it will be limited to review of the record of the judicial hearing and supporting documents, unless presentation of new evidence is available which may have the potential to substantially impact the decision and/or sanction(s).
+- A Student Misconduct Appeal Form must be submitted to the Vice Chancellor for Student Services no later than 25 calendar days of receiving the written decision of the Student Conduct Review Board.
+The request for an appeal must include one of the following reasons: - Procedural error occurred - Insufficient evidence to support the violation(s) - Sanction(s) imposed were inappropriate - New evidence which was unavailable during the original review and which may have the potential to substantially impact the decision and / or sanction(s) - The Student Misconduct Appeal form will be forwarded to the Chancellor, who reserves the right to assign the appeal to his/her designee. - The Chancellor, or his/her designee, may deny a request for an appeal if one of the reasons listed above is not verified. - If an appeal is granted, it will be limited to review of the record of the judicial hearing and Administrative File, unless presentation of new evidence is available which may have the potential to substantially impact the decision and/or sanction(s).
 The Chancellor, or his/her designee, will determine if such evidence is allowed. - The Chancellor, or his/her designee, may request an appeal meeting with the student prior to making a final decision.
-If an appeal meeting is granted and the result of the disciplinary hearing is a suspension of ten or more days or expulsion, the student may be accompanied at the appeal meeting by one support person, including an attorney, who may fully participate during the appeal meeting. - The Chancellor, or his/her designee, will determine if the sanction(s) imposed were appropriate for the violation(s) of the Student Code of Conduct.
-In the decision, the Chancellor, or his/her designee, will: Affirm the decision of the Student Conduct Review Board; Affirm the decision of the Student Conduct Review Board, but lessen the sanction(s); Affirm the decision of the Student Conduct Review Board, but increase the sanction(s); or Reverse the decision of the Student Conduct Review Board and determine if any responsibility or sanction(s) is appropriate. - The decision of the Chancellor, or his/her designee, is final and the student will be notified in writing of the decision.
+If an appeal meeting is granted and the result of the disciplinary hearing was a suspension or expulsion, the student may be accompanied at the appeal meeting by an attorney or non-attorney advisor, who may fully participate during the appeal meeting. - The Chancellor, or his/her designee, will determine if the sanction(s) imposed were appropriate for the violation(s) of the Student Code of Conduct.
+In the decision, the Chancellor, or his/her designee, will: - Affirm the decision of the Student Conduct Review Board; - Affirm the decision of the Student Conduct Review Board, but lessen the sanction(s); - Affirm the decision of the Student Conduct Review Board, but increase the sanction(s); - Reverse the decision of the Student Conduct Review Board and determine if any responsibility or sanction(s) is appropriate. - The decision of the Chancellor, or his/her designee, is final and the student will be notified in writing of the decision and provided certification that the substantial rights of all parties as established in Act 470 of 2023 have been followed to the best of the College's ability.
+The final decision and certification will be maintained in the Administrative File.